thisisbalu/exception-decoded/_posts/java/2023-11-15-java-runtimembeanexception.md

 By now, you should have gained an in-depth understanding of `RuntimeMBeanException` in Java, including its causes, handling techniques, and steps to avoid it.
 Remember, effectively managing MBeans is crucial for achieving better control and performance monitoring in your Java applications.

-For more information about RuntimeMBeanException and related Java exception handling practices, refer to the following resources:
+For more information about RuntimeMBeanException and related Java exception-handling practices, refer to the following resources:

 - [Java Management Extensions (JMX) Documentation](https://docs.oracle.com/javase/8/docs/technotes/guides/management/intro.html)
 - [MBeanException JavaDoc](https://docs.oracle.com/javase/8/docs/api/javax/management/MBeanException.html)